Probing short-range gravity using quantum reflection: Introduction

 \section{Introduction}

 Many models for physics beyond the standard model lead to predictions of new short-range forces near material objects \cite{ArkaniHamed1999,Adelberger2003}, including forces from axion \cite{Moody1984,Frieman1995,Hall2005b} and chameleon \cite{Khoury2004,Mota2006} fields.
 The significance of these predictions has motivated experimental tests, the most sensitive of which measure the force between two macroscopic objects \cite{Long2003,Geraci2008,Chen2016,Lee2020,Tan2020}.
 However, measurements using microscopic objects like single atoms are also important, as some theories predict a suppression of the force on macroscopic objects.
-The suppression could arise from spin-dependent effects \cite{Antoniadis2011,Raffelt2012,JacksonKimball2023}, as expected for axions, or from the chameleon field mechanism \cite{Burrage2015}.
+The suppression could arise from spin-dependent effects \cite{Antoniadis2011,OHare2020,JacksonKimball2023}, as expected for axions, or from the chameleon field mechanism \cite{Burrage2015}.
 Experiments probing the force between neutral atoms and macroscopic objects have not revealed any anomalies \cite{Hamilton2015,Schloegel2016,Jaffe2017,Panda2024}, but comparatively little data is available about such forces at sub-mm length scales \cite{Harber2005}.

 We propose here a method to search for gravity-like forces between a macroscopic object and an atom, based on the interference of matter waves produced by quantum reflection.
 Quantum reflection is a universal process that occurs when a sufficiently slow atom approaches a material surface \cite{Shimizu2001,Mody2001,Pasquini2004,Pasquini2006}.
 If the de Broglie wavelength of the atom is large compared to the range of the attractive Casimir-Polder surface interaction, then the atom experiences the surface interaction as a sharp step from which it will reflect, much as an atom reflects from an attractive square-well potential in elementary quantum mechanics.
 Any novel force would be small compared to the electromagnetic Casimir-Polder force, so it would not have an appreciable effect on the reflection amplitude.
-Instead, we propose here to observe the quantum phase shift imparted to an atom during the reflection process.
-We show that this yields a sensitivity for individual atoms at nearly the same level achieved for macroscopic objects, down to length scales of a few micrometers.
+Instead, we propose here to observe the quantum phase shift imparted to an atom during the reflection process via an interferometric measurement.
+Notably, this approach does not require a high reflection probability, which reduces the impact of surface imperfections and characteristics.
+We find that at distance scales near 10~\textmu m, we obtain an atomic-scale sensitivity that significantly improves on existing bounds, and approaches the sensitivity achieved using macroscopic objects.